rachaelmillerdesign/coffee-geek-backend/README.md

 Write a feature test for post requests.
 Then, following BDD, write tests for the route and controller.

-## Lab: Comments Resource and Testing Your Models
+## Comments Resource and Testing Your Models

 Now that you've got this far let's keep working, here are the steps you should follow in order to test that your Models are set up correctly.